 Unique National Role

-Today, the Metropolitan Police Department includes more than 4,400 members—approximately 3,800 sworn police officers and more than 600 civilian employees.
-Today's MPDC is committed to the same proud ideals and traditions of the department in its earlier years.
-And while serving and protecting the community remains central to the MPDC's mission, the department is also committed to building safer neighborhoods in partnership with the community.
+Today the Metropolitan Police include more than 3,750 sworn members and more than 600 civilian employees.
+Under Chief Peter Newsham, today’s MPD is committed to the proud ideals and traditions of the department in its earlier years.
+While serving and protecting the community remains central to the MPD mission, the department is also committed to building safe and healthier neighborhoods in partnership with the community.

-Today's MPDC remains a remarkably diverse department.
-Nearly one in four of all sworn officers is woman, placing the MPDC among the national leaders in this regard.
-And Cathy L. Lanier made history when she was named the first female chief of the MPDC, beginning in 2007.
-Approximately 70 percent of the MPDC's sworn members are black, Hispanic or Asian, meaning that the department closely mirrors the makeup of the resident population it serves.
+The MPD remains a remarkably diverse department.
+Nearly one in four of all sworn officers is woman, placing the MPD among the national leaders in this regard.
+Approximately 70 percent of the MPD's sworn members are black, Hispanic or Asian, meaning that the department closely mirrors the makeup of the resident population it serves.
 As the Metropolitan Police Department strives to maintain its rich diversity, the department has also raised its hiring standards and taken other steps to enhance the professionalism of the force.